winsont1/JHU_global_etl_tool/README.md

 *Note: Total Active = Total Confirmed - Total Deaths - Total Recovered*

 ## How To Deploy
-There are 3 main files you will need to deploy in Google Cloud Platform Functions.
+There are 3 files you will need to deploy in Google Cloud Platform Functions, the main ETL code being 'main.py.

 - main.py
 - new_credentials.json